SamJPick/sam-password/README.md

 encryption.
 Generates encrypted passwords based on (less secure) user passwords, and permanently stores nothing but encryption keys.
-Thus, one or more passwords that are easy to remember can be used to generate far stronger passwords for many different sites, but neither the user nor final passwords will need to be stored on the user's device.
+Thus, one or more passwords that are easy to remember can be used to generate far stronger passwords for many different sites, but neither the user's nor final passwords will need to be stored on the user's device.
 The user will need to clear their clipboard after using passwords, as `sam-password` uses `xsel` to copy passwords to the clipboard so that they never appear on-screen.